cenonym/trmt/README.md

 seed = ""                           # Seed for initial position/direction.
 Empty = random

 [display]
-colors = [                          # Array of colors mapped to number of heads sequentially, using hex, RGB or 256-colors.
+keycast = false                     # Displays the pressed key in bottom left corner, if key has an action colors = [                          # Array of colors mapped to number of heads sequentially, using hex, RGB or 256-colors.
     "rgb(241, 113, 54)",            # If there are more heads than colors, remaining colors are generated.
     "#45a8e9",